How to quantify direct correlations between variables: More discussions

 \paragraph{Regularized conditional mutual information $\hat{\mathcal{C}}^D_{rcmi}$.} For $\hat{\mathcal{C}}^D_{rcmi}=\sqrt{D_{JS}(p(x,y,z)\|p(x|z)p(y|z)p(z))}$ the two distributions share the marginals $p(x,z)$ and $p(y,z)$, hence also the support of $p(x,z)\cap p(y,z)$.
 Inside every stratum $Z=z$ the argument of the previous paragraph applies with $p(x|z)$ and $p(y|z)$ in place of $p(x)$ and $p(y)$, so the stratum-wise maximum is controlled by $d_X$, $d_Y$ and the stratum-wise marginals.
 The overall upper bound can be computed by enumerating deterministic couplings $Y=f_z(X)$ within each $z$; for the three real datasets of Sec.~\ref{sec:applications} we report the resulting achievable upper bound alongside every measurement in Table~\ref{tab:realmeasures}.
+If instead the marginals are left completely free and only the alphabet sizes $d_X= d_Y =d$ are fixed, the maximum of $\hat{\mathcal{C}}^D_{rcmi}$ equals the bound (\ref{maxrmi}); this and the analogous maxima for the other regularized measures are derived in Section~\ref{sec:alphabetmax}.

 \paragraph{Regularized PMI and ICMI.} The PMI reconstructs $p(x|z)$ and $p(y|z)$ by marginalising $X$ and $Y$ under the \emph{unconditional} marginals of the partner variable (see Eq.~(\ref{reconstructedjointprobforPMI})), while the ICMI proceeds in two steps, first severing $X{-}Z$ and then $X{-}Y$.
 Neither reconstruction admits a simple closed-form upper bound, but in both cases $\sqrt{D_{JS}}\le 1$, and the achievable bound is again obtained by optimising over the deterministic couplings that share the observed $p(x,z)$; we report these bounds numerically in Sec.~\ref{sec:applications}.
 In general, the rPMI reconstruction shrinks the reconstructed joint towards the product of the unconditional marginals and therefore tends to yield larger upper bounds than the rCMI reconstruction, while the rICMI reconstruction involves different marginals on the two sides of the KL/JS symbol and the bound is asymmetric between the $X\to Y$ and $X\leftarrow Y$ directions.